 Next, we generalize these notions to the case of digraphs.
 A directed path in a digraph is an ordered sequence of vertices such that any two consecutive vertices in the sequence are a directed edge of the digraph.
-A cycle in a digraph is a non-trivial directed path that starts and ends at the same vertex.
+A cycle in a digraph is a directed path that starts and ends at the same vertex and that contains no repeated vertex except for initial and final vertex.
 A digraph is acyclic if it contains no cycles.
 In an acyclic graph, every vertex of in-degree 0 is named source, and every vertex of out-degree 0 is named sink.
 Every acyclic digraph has at least one source and at least one sink.
+Figure 1.5 illustrates these notions.

+The set of cycles of a directed graph is finite.
 A directed graph is aperiodic if there exists no k > 1 that divides the length of every cycle of the graph.
 In other words, a digraph is aperiodic if the greatest common divisor of the lengths of its cycles is one.
-Figure 1.3 shows an example of a periodic and an aperiodic digraph.
+Figure 1.6 shows an example of a periodic and an aperiodic digraph.